s-canchi/2021-my-first-repo/README.md

 This workshop is exciting

-This line was added on GitHub
+This line was added on GitHub.
+And here's a bit more